0x022b/alpine-seedbox/README.md

 ### Transmission

 Transmission doesn't require any special configuration.
-For more information on how to configure Transmission's advanced features see the official documentation at the [website][transmission].
+For information on how to configure Transmission's advanced features see the official documentation at the [website][transmission].

 ### FlexGet